Publicity Stunt (song)

 "Publicity Stunt" is a song by American rapper Gucci Mane.
-It was released as a single through Atlantic and 1017 Records on March 4, 2022.
+It was released as the second single from his 2022 deluxe compilation album So Icy Gang: The ReUp, through Atlantic and 1017 Records on March 4, 2022.
 Mane wrote the song with producer Tay Keith.
 It is a response to YoungBoy Never Broke Again's single, "I Hate YoungBoy", which was released more than a week before, in which YoungBoy rapped a line about not having respect for Mane anymore because of Mane reportedly supporting people that YoungBoy is against.

 Composition and lyrics

 Mane uses "Publicity Stunt" as a response to fellow American rapper and previous collaborator, YoungBoy Never Broke Again's 2022 single, "I Hate YoungBoy".
 YoungBoy took a shot at Mane on his song with the line: "Used to fuck with Gucci 'til I seen he like them pussy niggas".
 In a possible response to what YoungBoy said, Mane starts the song off with the chorus, in which he calls out the rapper for dissing him for publicity: "He's tryna pull a publicity stunt / These rappers be pussy, they bleed once a month / Don't speak on my name, don't get put in a blunt / You can diss all you want, still won't get a response".
 In the first verse, Mane questions why YoungBoy did what he did, in which he raps: "Why you diss me for publicity, nigga?
 (Huh?) / Is you in the streets or an industry nigga?
 (Well, damn) / Is you my fan or my enemy, nigga?".
 Continuing the verse, Mane also compares himself and his weaponry to Russian president, Vladimir Putin, and former U.S. presidents, Barack Obama and Donald Trump: "Ain't no disputin', I kill like I'm Putin / Got a truck full of shooters, I move like I'm Trump / Soldiers stand guard for me like I'm Obama".
 At the end of the song, Mane repeatedly raps the line: "I thought you felt like Gucci Mane in 2006", interpolating a line that YoungBoy rapped on the chorus of his single, "Make No Sense", from his fourteenth mixtape, AI YoungBoy 2 (2019): "I feel like I'm Gucci Mane in 2006".